osposweb/osposweb.github.io/OSPOS-using-Xampp-(recommended-for-testing-or-local-use-only)..md

 **If you are using WAMP follow the MAMP setup for the icu files.**

-Make sure the version you use does not use mysql 5.7.
-It currently does not work with OSPOS.
 Currently Php 7 is working.
 Download and Install Xampps currrent version for 3.1.0 or an earlier version of Xampp for 3.0.2.
 OSPOS is working great on Windows 10. https://www.apachefriends.org/download.html